-Nordic mythology is a fascinating world, filled with gods, incredible stories, legends but most of all creatures.
-And for sure, without these creatures the Nordic mythology would not have been as exciting as it is today.
+Norse mythology is a fascinating world, filled with gods, incredible stories, legends, but above all creatures.
+And it is certain that without these creatures, Norse mythology would not be as exciting as it is today.

-These creatures take different forms, quite often that of an animal.
-Each of them has its own history and own legends.
-Some fought on the side of the gods while some were fought by the gods.
+These creatures take different forms, often that of an animal.
+Each of them has its own story and own legends.
+Some fought alongside the gods while others were fought by the gods.

 Take a seat and let us immerse you in this legendary universe.